 A dancer who is paid for performing and/or teaching as a source of primary income.
 Professional dancers are not consider for overalls or calculated in the top studio award.
 Competitive dancers who are teachers / assistants are still allowed to dance on a competitive basis within their own studio and are entitled to dance in a regular category.

 Dancers 20 years or older.
 Adult dancers have separate overalls.
 Their marks are not calculated in the top studio award.

 This is a separate classification open to all dancers competing with their local high schools.

 - All competitors will be adjudicated and receive a ribbon for their achievement of either a bronze, silver, gold, emerald, diamond or platinum mark.

 - The top three competitors in each category will be placed.
-Dancers in groups will receive a ribbon for their marks.
+Dancers in groups will receive a ribbon for their mark.
 The studio will receive a trophy for groups placing 1st in their categories.
 Solos/Duet/Trios members will also be placed top three in their categories and each dancer will receive their own placement ribbons for 2nd and 3rd place and trophies for 1st place.

-- Novice Competitive Level 1 & 2 will be offered and rewarded.
+- Novice Competitive Level 1 & 2 classifications will be offered and rewarded in categories and overalls.

-- Overall Competitive Level 1 & 2 awards will be presented to the top THREE-TEN marks in each age division in the categories of solo, duet/trio, small group, large group, line.
+- Overall Competitive Level 1 & 2 awards will be presented to the top three marks in each age division in the categories of solo, duet/trio, small group, large group, line depending on entries.
 Dancers will each receive a ribbon for their placement and the studio will receive a trophy.
 Solos/Duets/Trios will each receive their own placement trophy.